Wholesale Quartz Countertops

 - Because Caesarstone uses the Bretonstone process, the slabs are compacted to be more resistant and to better perform.
 With other forms of generic factory equipment, there is inefficient compaction and resistance, so performance suffers.

 - Caesarstone provides greater consistency than other stones whereas low-quality slabs are often mismatched.

 - Below average products and production facilities are not VOC (Volatile Organic Compound) certified and don't follow any sustainability practices.
 Caesarstone has a sustainable approach with low VOC emissions which contributes to better indoor air quality for you and your family.

 - Caesarstone offers U.S.-based customer service with Residential and Commercial Warranties.

 When considering buying low-quality quartz surface slabs, you are entering the unknown.
 Many companies aren't strictly quartz.
-They sell all types of different stones from—low-quality granite and marble to travertine and onyx—along with holiday décor, apparel and electronics.
+They sell all types of different stones, from low-quality granite and marble to travertine and onyx, along with holiday décor, apparel and electronics.

 Caesarstone has perfected one material and offers one of the widest spectrums of colors, design options, and applications in the industry.
-The slab composition is precision, and each and every slab goes through a rigorous inspection process and is imprinted with our trademark zigzag for identification.
+The slab composition is precise, and each and every slab goes through a rigorous inspection process and is imprinted with our trademark zigzag for identification.

 What is the wholesale price for quartz countertops?

 Wholesale quartz kitchen countertops can cost as low as $50 per square meter.
 That’s about $5 per square foot.
 That’s the definition of ‘too good to be true.’